code-chandan/uchihaboard/journal.md

 ---

-## 14 July 2025
+## 14 July 2025 - 9:38 pm to 12:12 am

-Didn’t touch it yesterday but today I went all in.
-Started the PCB layout.
-Threw the switches in, aligned them properly, and made the footprint grid feel even.
-The encoder placement was a bit of a pain cause I wasn’t sure if I wanted it on the top right or center but figured top right makes more sense for my hand position.
-Started placing traces.
-Tried not to cross stuff because I hate via clutter.
-Got about 70 percent of routing done before stopping.
-There’s something satisfying about making traces that look neat and flow well.
+I did pcb stuff tonight .
+First, I placed all the switch footprints and began aligning them.
+It took some tweaking, but I eventually arranged them in a nice, even grid.
+It's really satisfying when everything lines up neatly.

+The encoder was a bit tricky.
+I spent a good amount of time around 10:15 PM positioning it between the center and the top right corner while I thought about hand position and comfort.
+In the end, I chose the top right.
+It just felt more natural for how I use my thumb.

+By 11:00 PM, I was deep into routing.
+I tried to keep it clean by avoiding messy crossings and minimizing vias.
+I really dislike when the vias get tangled.
+I completed about 70% of the matrix before my mind started to feel foggy.

+I wrapped up around 12:12 AM.
 **Hours spent:** 3

 ---

-## 15 July 2025
+## 15 July 2025 6:12 pm to 8:41 pm

 More PCB routing today.
-Spent a good hour just re-routing half the board because I realized one column trace was interfering with the elite-c pinout.
-Fixed that and started placing decoupling caps and the pull-up resistors for the encoder.
-Took some time to make the board outline smooth and symmetrical.
-Nothing looks worse than a board with uneven corners.
-Also added mounting holes finally, which I somehow forgot until now.
-I think it’s ready for DRC.
-Almost sent it for review but might look at it again tomorrow.
+I spent a good part of the first hour undoing half of yesterday’s work after I noticed one of the column traces interfered with the Elite C pinout.
+That was a bit frustrating, but I caught it before fabrication.
+I fixed the conflict and re routed that section to clean it up.

+Around 7:30 PM, I started placing the decoupling caps and pull up resistors for the encoder.
+I wanted to plan their placement carefully while keeping layout symmetry in mind.
+After that, I cleaned up the board outline.
+I took my time to ensure the corners were smooth and everything was centered properly.
+There is nothing worse than a poorly shaped board, especially after all the effort I've put in.

+At 8:20 PM, I realized I hadn’t added the mounting holes.
+I quickly took care of that; it’s basic stuff but easy to overlook.
+I wrapped up around 8:41 PM and think it’s ready for DRC now.
+I almost hit "send for review," but I decided to sleep on it and take one more look tomorrow just to be sure.

 **Hours spent:** 2